Resilient Constrained Learning: Heterogenous Federated Learning Experiments

 \subsubsection{Constraint violation across setups.}

 Relaxing stringent requirements not only makes the empirical problem easier to solve, but it can also lead to a better empirical approximation of the underlying statistical problem.
-Explicitly, more stringent constraint specifications can lead to poor constraint satisfaction in the test set.
+That is, overly stringent requirements can result not only in large dual variables, but can also harm generalization.
+Figure~\ref{a:fig:constraint_sat} shows that more stringent constraint specifications can lead to poor constraint satisfaction in the test set.
+This improvement in constraint satisfaction is associated with smaller generalization gaps for the constraints were observed for the resilient approach, as shown in Figure~\ref{fig:a:generalization}.